-Since the establishment of the Company by the formal Chairman Wang, the performance and earnings have always surpassed those of the same industry.
+Since the establishment of the Company by the former Chairman Wang, the performance and earnings have always surpassed those of the same industry.
 Apart from having no deficit, almost all distributable surplus has always been distributed to shareholders; additionally, Chairman Wang almost has never sold his shares in the Company since the Company was listed on the OTC market, which proves Chairman Wang's loyalty and confidence in the Company; Chairman Chen has assisted with matters of the Company for decades and has worked hard for the Company.
-Owing to the contributions of two of them, the Company has thrived and has been able to consistently make stable profits.
-Therefore, we feel grateful that the investigation by the first and second instance courts resulting in the opinions of the court that the assertions of embezzlement and non-arm's length transactions as indicted by the prosecutor are not true.
+Owing to the contributions of both of them, the Company has thrived and has been able to consistently make stable profits.
+Therefore, we feel grateful that the investigation by the first and second instance courts and the retrial court resulting in the opinions of the court that the assertions of non-arm's length transactions, breach of trust and embezzlement as indicted by the prosecutor are not true.
 It is regrettable that the court still considers that the financial reports of certain fiscal years are misrepresented.
-As the defendant has filed an appeal to the Supreme Court, the Company will await the final judgment.
+As the Supreme Court has reversed and remanded the case to the High Court, the Company will await the final judgment.